whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-26-Nourish-Beauty-Box-New-Subscription-Coupon.md

 <p>Most of the other subs have been discontinued and the one that's still active has been quite disappointing lately by sending out old or expired products, yikes.</p>

-<p>So it was a no brainer for me to instantly fall in love with this subscription and if you're like me - a natural beauty junkie - then I totally recommend for you to check them out and subscribe.
-Plus right now if you use the coupon code <a href="https://nourishbeautybox.cratejoy.com" target="_blank">WHATSUPMAILBOX</a> you'll get an extra box, yes TWO boxes, for the price of one.
+<p>So it was a no brainer for me to instantly fall in love with this subscription and if you're like me - a natural beauty junkie - then I totally recommend for you to check them out and subscribe.</p>

+<p><i class="icon-gift"></i> Plus right now if you use the coupon code <a href="https://nourishbeautybox.cratejoy.com" target="_blank">WHATSUPMAILBOX</a> you'll get an extra box, yes TWO boxes, for the price of one.
 That's an awesome deal (!) and gives you more reason to try them out ;)</p>

 <p>Stay tuned for my review next month of their launch box!  xoxo, Loretta</p>